-Hyperventilation is rapid or deep breathing that can occur with anxiety or panic.
-It is also called overbreathing, and may leave you feeling breathless.
+Hyperventilation is rapid and deep breathing.
+It is also called overbreathing, and it may leave you feeling breathless.

-When you breathe, you breathe in oxygen and breathe out carbon dioxide.
-Excessive breathing creates low levels of carbon dioxide in your blood.
+You breathe in oxygen and breathe out carbon dioxide.
+Excessive breathing creates a low level of carbon dioxide in your blood.
 This causes many of the symptoms of hyperventilation.

-Your doctor or nurse will determine the cause of your hyperventilation.
-Rapid breathing may be a medical emergency -- unless you have have had this before and have been reassured by your health care provider that it can be self treated.
+Your health care provider will determine the cause of your hyperventilation.
+Rapid breathing may be a medical emergency and you need to get treated, unless you have had this before and your provider has told you that you can treat it on your own.

-If you have hyperventilation syndrome, you might not be aware you are breathing fast.
-However, you will be aware of having many of the other symptoms, including:
+When you're overbreathing, you might not be aware you're breathing fast and deep.
+But you'll likely be aware of the other symptoms, including:

-Your doctor or nurse will examine you and see if there are oter causes of your over-breathing.
+Your provider will examine you for other causes of your overbreathing.

-If your doctor or nurse has said your hyperventilation is due to anxiety, stress, or panic, there are steps you can take at home.
+If your provider has said your hyperventilation is due to anxiety, stress, or panic, there are steps you can take at home.
 You, your friends, and family can learn techniques to stop it from happening and prevent future attacks.

-Over the long term, there are several important steps to help you stop overbreathing:
+Over the long term, measures to help you stop overbreathing include:

-If these methods alone are not preventing your overbreathing, your doctor may recommend a beta blocker medication.
+If these methods alone don't prevent overbreathing, your provider may recommend medicine.

-Call your health care provider if:
+Call your provider if:

-Your doctor will perform a careful physical examination.
+Your provider will perform a physical exam and ask about your symptoms.

-Tests that may be performed include:
+Tests that may be ordered include:

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.